Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xojr_FfvDwk.md

 # [September 1st, 2020 Livestream](../2020-09-01.md)
 ## Q&A: Any chance of a Logic System in the game?
 https://www.youtube.com/watch?v=xojr_FfvDwk
-This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: Your thoughts on logic implementation in the game?](./yt-pmI1YjZcywA.md) [https://www.youtube.com/watch?v=pmI1YjZcywA](https://www.youtube.com/watch?v=pmI1YjZcywA)
+This question was possibly duplicated with a more recent answer: [June 28th, 2022 Livestream Q&A: Your thoughts on circuits?](./yt-gpaZIfFir-Q.md) [https://www.youtube.com/watch?v=gpaZIfFir-Q](https://www.youtube.com/watch?v=gpaZIfFir-Q)

 ### Topics